KAlexK/mouse-delay/README.md

 [Project for Seeeduino Xiao board.](https://github.com/KAlexK/mouse-delay/tree/main/mc)

 The firmware is compiled using MPLAB X IDE v5.50 and XC32 3.01.
 The initial configuration is created using MPLAB Harmony v3.
 How to upload the firmware to Seeeduino Xiao board: 1.
-[Enter Bootloader Mode](https://wiki.seeedstudio.com/Seeeduino-XIAO/#enter-bootloader-mode)
+[Enter Bootloader Mode](https://wiki.seeedstudio.com/Seeeduino-XIAO/#enter-bootloader-mode).
+2. Copy file bin.uf2 to Seeeduino Xiao, which appeared as a disk.